CPathAgent: An Agent-based Foundation Model for Interpretable High-Resolution Pathology Image Analysis Mimicking Pathologists' Diagnostic Logic: Experiments

-\textbf{\textit{Results: CPathAgent significantly outperforms both general-purpose and pathology-specific LMMs across all subsets.}} As shown in Table \ref{tab:overall_results_pathmmu}, it achieves the highest performance across all subsets, with 80.5\% on the tiny test set and 78.6\% on the full test set.
-This shows a clear margin over the strongest general-purpose model (Gemini-2.5-Pro, 68.7\% Tiny / 67.5\% All) and surpasses the SOTA domain-specific model (CPath-Omni, 72.4\% Tiny / 72.2\% All).
-While part of CPathAgent’s patch-level performance can be attributed to the training data inherited from CPath-Omni, CPathAgent benefits further from the third-stage training with multi-scale and reasoning-focused data.
-This helps it develop stronger reasoning ability and builds a solid foundation for simulating expert-like behaviors such as zooming, navigation, and diagnostic thinking across WSIs.
+\textbf{\textit{Results: CPathAgent significantly outperforms both general-purpose and pathology-specific LMMs.}} As shown in Table \ref{tab:overall_results_pathmmu}, it achieves the highest performance across all subsets, with 80.5\% on the tiny test set and 78.6\% on the full test set, surpassing the strongest general-purpose model (Gemini-2.5-Pro, 68.7\% Tiny / 67.5\% All) and surpasses the SOTA domain-specific model (CPath-Omni, 72.4\% Tiny / 72.2\% All).
+While CPathAgent shares patch-level training data with CPath-Omni, its superior performance stems from the third-stage training on high-quality, multi-scale data, which strengthens its analytical capabilities and lays the foundation for agent-based diagnostic workflow.

 \textbf{\textit{CPathAgent even outperforms the expert-annotated baselines in several subsets,}} suggesting that its general patch-level understanding is already quite promising.
-This may reflect limitations in human annotations, as individual experts often specialize in narrow domains and may struggle with unfamiliar cases in a diverse dataset like PathMMU.
-While CPathAgent benefits from broad training and shows potential as a general-purpose pathology model, patch-level tasks remain relatively simple—real clinical diagnosis often demands more complex reasoning across larger spatial contexts.
+This may also reflect limitations in human annotations, as individual experts often specialize in narrow domains and may struggle with unfamiliar cases in a diverse dataset like PathMMU.
+While CPathAgent benefits from broad training and shows potential as a general-purpose pathology model, patch-level tasks remain relatively simple compared to more complex reasoning across larger spatial contexts.